 The eclectic mix of cultures in Canada has created an equally eclectic mix of restaurants, serving Canadians foods from all over the world.
-In Canada, you can find unique family-run restaurants, places serving local delicacies, and restaurants operating as part of large international chains.
+Across the country you can find unique family‑run eateries, places serving local delicacies, and restaurants operating as part of large international chains.
 There is certainly something for everyone.

-In this article, we look at restaurant industry statistics in Canada from before the pandemic, during the pandemic, and after.
-You will also find statistics on employment numbers, which city has the most restaurants per capita, and what the largest food chains in Canada are.
+In this article, we look at restaurant industry statistics in Canada with an emphasis on recent years, including employment figures, sales trends, which city has the most restaurants per capita, and the largest food chains in the country.

 Restaurant Industry Statistics for Canadians